The Josephson junction as a quantum engine: Discussion

 We have shown that the dynamical system characterized by the coupled Eqs.\ \eqref{eq:MDM2-V} and \eqref{eq:MDM2-z} has a rich structure, consistent with the key features of the JJ.
 One of these features is the voltage-current relation of \Eq{eq:IVrelation}, which exhibits ohmic behavior for large voltage bias, as well as negative differential resistance and hysteresis when the damping of the system is small enough.
 In \Sec{sec:characteristic} we recovered the main qualitative results of the RCSJ model, but without invoking a ``tilted washboard potential'' unbounded from below, or introducing any {\it ad hoc} dissipation mechanism extraneous to the JJ's dynamics.
 Note also that the current-voltage characteristic for the JJ, as shown in \Fig{fig:IV}(a) displays a ``pinched'' hysteresis loop (i.e., a closed hysteresis curve that passes through the origin, at zero current and zero voltage), meeting Chua's updated definition of a ``memristor'' \cite{Chua}.
 Our model might therefore be useful in clarifying the debate about whether memristors are passive or active devices \cite{memristor1, memristor2}.

 Our model of the JJ can describe the well known quantum interference used in SQUIDs for the precise measurement of magnetic fluxes, as we showed in \Sec{sec:squid}.
-Another important feature of our treatment of the JJ as an open system is that it accounts for the frequency locking (``Shapiro steps'') observed when the JJ is subjected to an external AC electric field.
-As we discussed in \Sec{sec:Shapiro}, this effect appears naturally in our description, without having to invoke any accompanying modulation of the external bias current (as in the RCSJ model).
+Another important feature of our treatment of the JJ as an open system is that it accounts for the frequency locking (``Shapiro steps'') observed when the JJ is subjected to an external AC voltage driving, as follows directly from the electromagnetic irradiation used in most experimental setups.
+As we discussed in \Sec{sec:Shapiro}, this effect emerges naturally in our description, without having to invoke any accompanying modulation of the external current (as must be done in the RCSJ model).

-In \Sec{sec:SO} we found by numerical integration that this same dynamical system exhibits self-oscillations in the form of ``hidden attractors'' that can be excited by small but finite perturbations about a linearly stable equilibrium.
-This self-oscillation of $z$ and $V$ has a fundamental frequency equal to the Josephson frequency $\Omega = 2 e V/ \hbar$, and can therefore account for the emission of monochromatic photon and phonon radiation observed in many experiments (radiation which, in the case of photons, may be enhanced by the coupling of the JJ to a resonant cavity).
-This non-thermal radiation can be understood as a form of work extracted by the JJ engine from the disequilibrium between the two external electronic baths to which it is coupled.
+In \Sec{sec:SO} we found by numerical integration that this same dynamical system exhibits self-oscillations for sufficiently large external DC bias, in the form of ``hidden attractors'' that can be excited by small but finite perturbations about a linearly stable equilibrium.
+This self-oscillation of $z$ and $V$ has a fundamental frequency equal to the Josephson frequency $\Omega = 2 e V/ \hbar$, and can therefore account for the emission of monochromatic photon and phonon radiation observed in many experiments (a radiation which, in the case of photons, may be enhanced by the coupling of the JJ to a resonant cavity).
+This monochromatic radiation can be understood as a form of work extracted by the JJ engine from the disequilibrium between the two external electronic baths to which it is coupled.
 This is consistent with the picture of JJ radiation presented in \Sec{sec:radiation}, based on Dicke's theory of superradiance in quantum optics.
 However, the precise relation between the hidden attractors of \Sec{sec:SO} and the superradiant mechanism discussed in \Sec{sec:radiation} calls for further investigation.